digilens-ar/Spaces-v24-Sample/README.md

 ## Overview

 This Unity Sample app demonstrates how to set up your project for AR development with Spaces.
-Before proceeding, you will need to download the [Snapdragon Spaces Unity SDK](https://spaces.qualcomm.com/developer/ar-sdk/#downloads)
+Before proceeding, you will need to download the Snapdragon Spaces Unity SDK.
+To access the appropriate version of Spaces, contact the [Snapdragon Spaces Support team](https://support.spaces.qualcomm.com/support/tickets/new) and request Spaces SDK v0.24.0.

 ## Requirements